arduino/arduino-lint-action/README.md

 #### Supported values

 - `submit` - Also run additional checks required to pass before a library is accepted for inclusion in the index.
-- `update`- Also run additional checks required to pass before a library is accepted for inclusion in the index.
+- `update`- Also run additional checks required to pass before an update to a library is accepted.
 - `false` - Don't run any Library Manager-specific checks.

 **Default**: `submit` for libraries, `false` for other project types